samiam2013/GoMVClean/README.md

 # GoMVClean [![Go Report Card](https://goreportcard.com/badge/github.com/samiam2013/goMVClean)](https://goreportcard.com/report/github.com/samiam2013/goMVClean)
 Go Website Template Written for Native-Only Dependencies

-The goal is to have a singleton-pattern binary-compiled MVC framework that makes sense when it's finished.
+The goal is to have a singleton-pattern binary-compiled MVC framework.

 You're welcome to play with this code, but it is not yet finished.

-It documents itself, because it's static HTML and all you need is `go build` in the main directory and then run the binary, whatever it's named on windows or linux, I code on windows and host on linux so it has to run on both anyway.
+It documents itself, because it's static HTML and all you need is `go build` in the main directory and then run the binary, whatever it's named on windows or linux, I code on windows and host on linux box so it has to run on both anyway.

 To get it to upload csrf tokens into the public folder, you have to create the